tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 ## Important Notes

-* UART4: needs ATF modification, to make it usable for linux.
-Primary used as debug UART for Cortex M7.
-Modification is available with current ATF version.
+* UART4: Primarily used as debug UART for Cortex M4.
+Modification in file `plat/imx/imx8m/imx8mm/imx8mm_bl31_setup.c` removed the exclusive RDC reservation from default NXP TF-A.
+* UBI / UBIFS images are enabled by default when using `DISTRO=spaetzle[-nxp]`.
+  The generated rootfs size must not exceed the size defined by `UBI_LEB_SIZE` and `UBI_MAX_LEB_COUNT` on machine level.
 * MBa8Mx before REV.0300 is not supported.

 ## Known Issues